-The OECD has been seeking to come up with a framework that would allow France to suspend its tax on the digital business of big tech companies like Amazon and Facebook.
-In return, the U.S. is expected to agree to an international approach to the issue and hold off retaliatory tariffs on the European Union.
+The OECD has been seeking to come up with a framework that would allow France to suspend its plans to tax companies like Amazon and Facebook.
+In return, the U.S. is expected to agree to a multilateral approach.

-French Finance Minister Bruno Le Maire , U.S. Treasury Secretary Steven Mnuchin and Gurría are set to meet later Wednesday at the gathering of the elites in the Swiss ski resort of Davos.
+French Finance Minister Bruno Le Maire and U.S. Treasury Secretary Steven Mnuchin are both set to meet in the gathering of the elites in the Swiss ski resort of Davos.